Opinion | Democrats need to accept the implications of GOP radicalization

 So Democrats might tell themselves that without another Trump, their tendency toward majoritarian advantages in popular voting will be less easily overtaken by GOP exploitation of counter-majoritarian structural factors.

-Another might be that the GOP’s increasing radicalization will continue to alienate women, suburban voters, and educated Whites.
+Another might be that the GOP’s increasing radicalization will continue to alienate women, suburban voters and educated Whites.
 Still another might be that this realignment favors Democrats because those voters turn out in off-year elections, mitigating a traditional GOP advantage.

-All these may prove true.
+All these might prove true.
 But it would be folly to count on them.
 Just as Trump drove uniquely high turnout on his side, so too did his unique horrors inspire an enormous outpouring of energy on the Democratic side.

 It would be nice if these high levels of engagement were to continue of their own accord.
-But there is no guarantee that in future elections, Democrats will have the same hyper-torqued civic energy of the last two cycles, energy that rendered them prepared to crawl across broken glass to get to the polls.
+But there is no guarantee that in future elections, Democrats will have the same hyper-torqued civic energy of the past two cycles, energy that rendered them prepared to crawl across broken glass to get to the polls.
 Old patterns could reemerge.
-Ramped-up GOP voter-suppression tactics might work.
+Ramped-up GOP voter-suppression tactics and extreme gerrymanders might work.

 Democratic leaders are making public comments that strongly suggest they grasp the need to deliver in a big way to restore faith in democracy and usher in a post-Trump phase of civic renewal.